 All Around – Mario Badescu Rosewater

 Mario Badescu Rosewater is the obvious choice for an all around facial mist, it’s inexpensive at $7 a bottle, hydrates, smells nice, and some even say it reverses signs of aging.
 It’s one to try if you’re looking to plump up your skin and reverse some of the effects of being dehydrated.
 Also, Kylie Jenner uses this, so what more proof do you need?
-On top of all that, it’s cruelty-free.
+On top of all that, it’s cruelty-free and comes in so many scents now.

 Makeup Step – Smashbox Primer Water, Mario Badescu Rosewater

 Smashbox Primer Water is obviously a makeup primer, but I also use it as a setting spray.
-I used to hate this as a primer but it looks amazing with a powder foundation over it.
-Skin looks perfect every time.
+I used to hate this as a primer because it wasn’t hydrating enough but it looks amazing with a powder foundation over it.
+My skin looks perfect every time I use this to set my makeup it removes any powdery finish and makes all makeup look like real skin.
 This also has a nice spa-like scent to it.

 Kylie Jenner uses Mario Badescu Rosewater as a setting spray and if it’s good enough for Kylie, it’s good enough for us.
-I’ve also heard of people using this as a Mac Fix+ dupe, I have only used it as such once.
+I’ve also heard of people using this as a Mac Fix+ dupe, I have started doing the same and it works so well.
+Sometimes I also spritz this on my makeup sponge to get it a little more wet mid-blend if it gets a little dry.

 What are your top facial mists?
 Any I should try?